 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

-indexes to measure whether the financial product attains the environmental or benchmarks are environmental or social characteristics that
+benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+N/A